-Can pupils who use wheelchairs move around the $\checkmark$ school without experiencing barriers to access such as those caused by doorways, steps and stairs, toilet facilities and showers?
-Are pathways of travel around the school site and $\checkmark$ parking arrangements safe, routes logical and well - signed? $\checkmark$ Are emergency and evacuation systems set up to v inform ALL pupils, including pupils with SEN and disability; including alarms with both visual and auditory components?
+1 1 - 1 1 Can pupils who use wheelchairs move around the $\checkmark$ school without experiencing barriers to access such as those caused by doorways, steps and stairs, toilet facilities and showers?
+Are pathways of travel around the school site and $\checkmark$ parking arrangements safe, routes logical and well signed?
+Are emergency and evacuation systems set up to $\checkmark$ • inform ALL pupils, including pupils with SEN and disability; including alarms with both visual and auditory components?
 Are non-visual guides used, to assist people to use $\checkmark$ buildings including lifts with tactile buttons?
 Could any of the décor or signage be considered $\checkmark$ to be confusing or disorientating for disabled pupils with visual impairment, autism or epilepsy?
-Are areas to which pupils should have access well $\checkmark$ lit? • Are steps made to reduce background noise for • hearing impaired pupils such as considering a when room's acoustics, noisy equipment? required Is furniture and equipment selected, adjusted and $\checkmark$ located appropriately? when required ACCESS TO WRITTEN WORD Do you provide information in simple language, $\checkmark$ symbols, large print, on audiotape or in Braille for as pupils and prospective pupils who may have difficulty with standard forms of printed needed information?
-Do you ensure that information is presented to v groups in a way which is user friendly for people with disabilities e.g. by reading aloud overhead projections and describing diagrams?
+Are areas to which pupils should have access well $\checkmark$ lit?
+Are steps made to reduce background noise for hearing impaired pupils such as considering a when room's acoustics, noisy equipment? required Is furniture and equipment selected, adjusted and V located appropriately? when required ACCESS TO WRITTEN WORD Do you provide information in simple language, √ as symbols, large print, on audiotape or in Braille for needed pupils and prospective pupils who may have needed difficulty with standard forms of printed information?
+Do you ensure that information is presented to $\checkmark$ groups in a way which is user friendly for people with disabilities e.g. by reading aloud overhead projections and describing diagrams?
 Do you have the facilities such as ICT to produce $\checkmark$ written information in different formats?
-Do you ensure that staff are familiar with $\checkmark$ technology and practices developed to assist as people with disabilities? required
+Do you ensure that staff are familiar with √ as technology and practices developed to assist required people with disabilities?
+1 1